Skip to content

 The Digest System

 Muscles can be large — a full logo design muscle might be 200+ lines.
 Loading all of that into the system prompt wastes context.
-The digest system solves this with a two-tier approach.
+The TL;DR system solves this with a two-tier approach.

-Every muscle should have a TL;DR block between digest markers:
+Every muscle should have a ## TL;DR section:

 ## TL;DR

-When a muscle loads as warm (digest tier), only the content between <!-- digest --> and <!-- /digest --> enters the prompt.
+When a muscle loads as warm (digest tier), only the ## TL;DR content enters the prompt.
 When it loads as hot, the full body loads.

-No digest block?
+No TL;DR?
 The muscle can only load as hot (full) or cold (not at all).
-Write digests.
+Write TL;DRs — they’re what loads 90% of the time.

 Heat & Loading Tiers